What Employers Can Do about Substance Abuse in the Workplace

 • provisions for in-house assessment and treatment procedures.

 If you find that one or more of your employees has a drug problem, it is important to make sure that they get the treatment they need.
-According to the National Institute on Drug Abuse, employers with established drug testing and treatment programs have less problems with drug abuse and a better employee retention rate.
-Retraining employees is more expensive and difficult on the company than helping those that you find have a drug problem.
-There are agencies that can help you establish a testing policy and treatment programs no matter what business you are in.
+Workplace overdose deaths have increased by over 530% since 2011 and are now the cause of nearly 1 in every 11 worker deaths.
+All employers, industries, and occupations experience the impact.
+Retraining employees is more expensive and difficult for the company than helping those who you find have a drug problem.
+Some agencies can help you establish a testing policy and treatment programs, no matter what business you are in.

 the Take-Away